ylxdzsw/decon/readme.md

 ## Limitations

-1. Decon is implemented syntactically, so all `shift`s must lexically appear in the body of `#[reset]`.
-One may however use macros to split the body of a `#[reset]` function.
+1. Decon is implemented syntactically, so all `shift`s must lexically appear in the body of `reset`.
 Alternative implementations typically catch stack unwinding, which don't have this restriction.
 2. Decon's AST traversing order is undefined, i.e., if there are multiple `shift`s in a single statement, the order of continuations may differ from the actual execution order.
 Spliting such statements by `let`s is highly recommened.